 Karen Hunter McLaughlin is a lifelong Philadelphia artist who has worked in traditional 2-D mediums as well as steel wire sculpture.
 She is currently exploring the fine art of monotype and the spontaneous, corrosive properties of rust.
 Karen’s work is often developed across a surface in cascading or ascending layers that represent movement reminiscent of the passage of time.
 Current work themes are a congruence of large format, multi-layer prints creating inhabitable “virtual-worlds”, and a collection of smaller prints that focus on human connection, much like the ripple effect of a stone thrown in water.

-Karen has been a member of MamaCITA, a mothers’ cooperative in the arts since 2007.
-She is a lead member of the group since 2016 and has curated several of the group’s exhibitions.
+Karen has been a member of Artessa Alliance, a women’s artist cooperative since 2007.
+She has been a lead member of the group since 2016 and has curated several of the group’s exhibitions.
 In 2012-14 Karen worked on the large multi-venue installation “One Year” in collaboration with artists, Brenda Howell, Janice Hayes-Cha, Julie Mann and Kimberly Mehler.
 Working under two Leeway Foundation Art and Change Grants (’11, ‘13) the artists spent two years mounting several large-scale installations using hundreds of handmade wire vessels, one for every murder in Philadelphia in 2012.
 Both a mentoring project and art collaboration, One Year was mounted with assistance from Philadelphia anti-violence group- Mothers in Charge.

 After leaving art college in her senior year, Karen went on to seek education and artistic connection through life experience.
 She has exhibited extensively in the Philadelphia tri-state area, and throughout the United States.
-Her work is held in many private collections as well a permanent collections at Einstein Medical Center Montgomery, East Norriton, PA, and Mission First Projects at Union Eagle Apartments in Bordentown New Jersey, and MBP Apartments in Philadelphia, PA.
+Her work is held in many private collections as well as in permanent collections at Einstein Medical Center Montgomery, East Norriton, PA, and Mission First Projects at Union Eagle Apartments in Bordentown New Jersey, and MBP Apartments in Philadelphia, PA.
 Karen’s art has also been included in several publications including Philadelphia Stories and Extraordinary Gifts, Remarkable Women of the Delaware Valley.